 Supplementing the COE

-Dentists use the VELscope® Vx device to supplement the traditional intra and extraoral head and neck exam (also referred to as the comprehensive oral exam or "COE"), and they are rapidly embracing the use of this device to help visualize abnormal oral tissue such as potential cancerous or pre-cancerous tissues that are not apparent or sometimes not even visible with the naked eye alone.
+Dentists use the VELscope® Vx device to supplement the traditional intra and extraoral head and neck exam (also referred to as the comprehensive oral exam or "COE"), and they are rapidly embracing the use of this device to help visualize abnormal oral tissue, such as potential cancerous or pre-cancerous tissues that are not apparent or sometimes not even visible with the naked eye alone.
 Exams can be more thorough and any suspicious areas can be quickly investigated for confirmation of oral disease.

 Why Early Discovery Matters?

-The statistics are highly favourable: when discovered early the 5-year survival rate for oral cancer patients is about 83%.
+The statistics are highly suggestive: when discovered early the 5-year survival rate for oral cancer patients is about 83%.
 Unfortunately, most cases of oral cancer are discovered in late stages, when the five-year survival rate drops to around 50 percent.

 New research confirms that the risk factors for oral cancer have been expanded to include the Human Papilloma Virus (HPV16), in addition to tobacco use, frequent and/or excessive alcohol consumption, a compromised immune system, and past history of cancer.
 This changing demographic presents an unprecedented call to action for oral cancer awareness and regular screenings.